 Best Free Usenet Clients

-To effectively utilize USENET newsreader software, you will also need a USENET provider (see our Top 5 Recommended USENET Providers for 2025) and a reliable source for content, which is most efficiently accessed via an NZB site (recommended) or a USENET Search Engine.
+To use any newsreader you’ll also need a USENET provider — check our Top 5 Recommended USENET Providers for 2026 — and a way to find content, either through an NZB site or a USENET search engine.

 First Place - Easynews